humamaboalraja/Tabulas/analysis/dijkstra/README.md

 # Dijkstra's Algorithm

 In a weighted network, we use Dijkstra's Algorithm to discover the shortest distance between two vertices.
-The weight of the edges must be positive for this algorithm to succeed.
+The weight of the edges must be positive/non-negative for this algorithm to succeed.
 It can also be tweaked to find the distance between a vertex and all the other vertices in a graph.

 <br>